Mike Baxter: Chicago Cubs

 Baxter signed a minor league contract with the Chicago Cubs in January 2015.
 He was assigned to the Cubs Triple-A Iowa team to start the season.

 Baxter's contract was selected by the Cubs and he was called up on May 19, 2015, as part of a number of roster moves made by the Cubs that day.
 He was optioned back down to Iowa on June 2 but recalled on June 3.
 On July 29, 2015, Baxter was designated for assignment by the Chicago Cubs.

 Seattle Mariners

 On December 15, 2015, Baxter signed a minor league contract with the Seattle Mariners.
 He spent the 2016 campaign with the Triple–A Tacoma Rainiers, also appearing in three games for the Low–A Everett AquaSox.
 In 69 games for Tacoma, Baxter batted .241/.341/.405 with seven home runs, 36 RBI, and eight stolen bases.
 He elected free agency following the season on November 7, 2016.

 Post-playing career

-Baxter served as a hitting coach and recruiting coordinator for the Vanderbilt Commodores baseball team at Vanderbilt University from 2018-2024.
+Baxter served as a hitting coach and recruiting coordinator for the Vanderbilt Commodores baseball team at Vanderbilt University from 2018 to 2024.